hakimifr/realmeUI-debloater/README.md

 ~~I made this debloater script to autamate debloat process for windows user.~~

-If my script sux please pardon me since I haven't wrote batch script for quite some times.
-Also i use linux now so yeah.

-well ok i added script for linux user. again, pardon me if i sux at scripting ok.
+well ok i added script for linux user. pardon me if i sux at scripting ok.